 In the early 1990s we shifted almost totally to being a design firm.
 Our technical background, coupled with being blessed with talented designers, prompted us to cater to the higher end of the market with designs and creativity that conform to international standards.
 For over than two decades now, we’ve been commonly known as Turbo Design.

 In December 1998, Turbo Design put out the first issue of an English-language magazine called This Week in Palestine (TWiP).
-Eighteen years later, the magazine is now considered to be a major Palestinian success story and, unfortunately, remains the only English-language magazine in Palestine.
+Twenty-two years later, the magazine is considered to be a major Palestinian success story and, unfortunately, remains the only English-language magazine of its kind in Palestine.
 TWiP essentially promotes and documents Palestine.
 In 2006, TWiP became a high-end brand under which annual agendas, calendars, and posters are marketed.
-Other commercial merchandise will soon be added to our product line.
-Today, TWiP’s website attracts well over 30,000 individual visitors per month, with also over 30,000 fans on our Facebook page.

 More than two and a half decades after we started to offer design services, we are still considered to be one of Palestine’s main design firms with a track record of producing some of Palestine’s highest-profile publications.